-Typically, we operate in two Divisions of play; Bantam (13 &14) and Midget (15-17).
-Depending on the success of the program these may be.
+Typically, we operate in one Division of play; Bantam and Midget (13-17).
 If there is substantial growth, a natural outcome may be categories within divisions of play.
-If there are insufficient player registrations to operate in traditional divisional formats, the league may resort
+If there are insufficient player registrations to operate in traditional divisional formats, the league may resort to programming by age groupings.
+This would be finalized once registration is completed and numbers are determined.